ymyke/cardio/README.md

 - Get rid of the decks and track the decks as states in the cards.
 Then there would just be a CardCollection with each agent.
 Card states would be: maindeck, hamsterdeck, hand, used or so.
 At the end of the fight, all hamster cards would be removed.
 (QQ:
   Where would the hamster cards come from?)
+(Also, there would be no shuffle method any longer but just a draw method which would draw random card(s) from a specific deck.)
 - Dependency chaos?
   - Draw all modules and their dependencies and think about them.
   - Should cards have a game attribute which they use to query the world (e.g., who the